punitha86/punitha86.github.io/Morning rituals/README.md

 * Getting data from the news api and rendering it as a image carousel that autoplays till we click on a news to read it.API used:![News] (https://newsapi.org/)
 ![todo](Markdown_images/newsCarousel.png)

-* Adding a todo Item automatically if the weather is cold with a locally stored zipcode variable
+* Adding a todo Item automatically if the weather is cold with a locally stored zipcode variable and some todo items in local storage
 ![todo](Markdown_images/Weather_based_todo.png)